This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

 The 2000s: Platform Availability and CAD/CAM Integration with Fusion 360

-New platforms require new integration, as has been the case for the last 20 years.
-Autodesk’s integrated, cloud-based CAD/CAM software, Fusion 360, was created for many applications—from industrial design to PCB design.
+New platforms require new integration.
+Autodesk’s integrated, cloud CAD/CAM software, Fusion 360, is for many applications—from industrial design to PCB design.
 Today, Fusion 360 is spearheading the effort to make the design process quick, easy, and affordable.

 - Generative design tools that enhance part optimization for cost, material, and different manufacturing processes.